 - 100 percent Renewable Source: $7.40 more a month

-The premium price you pay—$0.00994 per kilowatt-hour for residential customers—will stay the same through 2019, and ensures that renewable energy is generated on your behalf and delivered to the power grid.
+The premium price you pay—roughly $0.03 per kilowatt-hour less a credit for delivered fuel—will stay the same through 2021, and ensures that renewable energy is generated on your behalf and delivered to the power grid.